-Diversion is a strategy that begins before entry into Rhode Island's Coordinated Entry S system by assisting those families and individuals who are able to return to stable housing with a minimal amount of assistance and never have to access shelter or housing resources from the homeless system.
-Within the Coordinated Entry System, diversion interventions will be focused at three consecutive stages in the client journey.
-The diversion process will first be conducted after the initial assessment is completed by the Rhode Island Coalition to End Homelessness .
-If deemed diversion eligible, clients will be referred by the Rhode Island Coalition to End Homelessness' CES Call Center to the Crossroads Rhode Island CES Diversion Manager who will then assign the client to a Housing Stabilization Case Manager.
+Housing problem solving is a strategy that begins before entry into Rhode Island's Coordinated Entry System by assisting those families and individuals who are able to return to stable housing with a minimal amount of assistance and never have to access shelter or housing resources from the homeless system.
+Within the Coordinated Entry System, housing problem solving interventions will be focused at three consecutive stages in the client journey.
+The housing problem solving process will first be conducted after the initial assessment is completed by the Rhode Island Coalition to End Homelessness.
+If deemed eligible, clients will be referred by the Rhode Island Coalition to End Homelessness' CES Call Center to the Crossroads Rhode Island CES Housing Problem Solving Manager who will then assign the client to a Housing Stabilization Case Manager.

-The second diversion intervention will occur with clients who have completed a Coordinated Entry Crisis Assessment through the CES Call Center and has been subsequently opened to the Community Queue but may not be aware of the full range of their housing resolution options.
-Again, the goal of diversion at this level is to support folks who may be able to solve their own housing crisis after the initial attempt, especially given the scarcity of emergency resources such as shelter beds.
+The second housing problem solving intervention will occur with clients who have completed a Coordinated Entry Crisis Assessment through the CES Help Center or CES Assessor and have been subsequently opened to the Community Queue but may not be aware of the full range of their housing resolution options.
+The goal of housing problem solving at this level is to support folks who may be able to solve their own housing crisis after the initial attempt, especially given the scarcity of emergency resources such as shelter beds.

-Once opened to the Statewide Coordinated Entry System, Crossroads RI Diversion Manager will assign a Housing Stabilization Case Manager who will contact the client in order to discuss the client's current situation and determine if diversion services can assist the client return to a stable living situation as quickly as possible.
+Once opened to the Statewide Coordinated Entry System, Crossroads RI Diversion Manager will assign a Housing Stabilization Case Manager who will contact the client in order to discuss the client's current situation and determine if housing problem solving services can assist the client return to a stable living situation as quickly as possible.

-The third stage of the diversion process will occur once households are in shelter.
-Known as "Rapid resolution," this process serves to help households move as quickly as possible back into housing with the support of services and a minimal level of financial assistance.
-This will provide critical capacity to an already overburdened shelter system , allowing them to better support housing-focused activities.
+The third stage of the housing problem solving process will occur once households are in shelter.
+Known as Rapid Exit, this process serves to help households move as quickly as possible back into housing with the support of services and a minimal level of financial assistance.
+This will provide critical capacity to an already overburdened shelter system, allowing them to better support housing-focused activities.

-Crossroads' Diversion & Housing Stabilization Case Managers will further strengthen RI shelter capacity by working with partnering agencies to train shelter staff in best practices for providing their residents (focusing in particular on long-term residents) with diversion assessment strategies and "light touch" supports.
+Crossroads' Housing Stabilization Case Managers will further strengthen RI shelter capacity by working with partnering agencies to regularly train shelter staff in best practices for providing their residents (focusing in particular on long-term residents) with housing problem solving assessment strategies.

-Ultimately though, the scope of our proposed diversion strategies will seek to ensure that individuals and families are able to stabilize without entering shelter whenever possible, and will include the following core services:
+Ultimately though, the scope of our proposed housing problem solving strategies will seek to ensure that individuals and families are able to stabilize without entering shelter whenever possible, and will include the following core services:

-- Phone call/Housing Stabilization Case Management (Short Term) - Identification/Vital documentation necessary for housing (State ID, SSI Card, BCI) - Landlord-Tenant mediation (Crossroads Staff) - Family/Room-mate mediation (Crossroads Staff) - Legal Services (Referrals only) - Connection to mainstream services (services that come from agencies outside of the homeless assistance system, such as welfare agencies) and/or benefits; - Housing search support - Flex funding: Out of state transportation - Housing Assessment completion - Utility deposits Deposit and/or arrearages (Diversion Funding Application required) - Moving costs (Diversion Funding Application required) - Car repairs (If transportation to employment/out-of-state return to stabile housing) (Diversion application required) - Security Deposit - First month's rent
+- Phone call/Housing Stabilization Case Management (Short Term) - Identification/Vital documentation necessary for housing (State ID, SSI Card, Birth Certificate, BCI) - Landlord-Tenant mediation (Crossroads Staff) - Family/Roommate mediation (Crossroads Staff) - Legal Services (Referrals only) - Connection to mainstream services (services that come from agencies outside of the homeless assistance system, such as welfare agencies) and/or benefits; - Housing search support - Flex funding: Out of state transportation to stable housing outside of RI - Housing Assessment completion - Utility deposits Deposit and/or arrearages (Housing Problem Solving Funding Application required) - Moving costs (Housing Problem Solving Funding Application required) - Car repairs (If transportation to employment/out-of-state return to stable housing) (Housing Problem Solving application required) - Security Deposit - First month's rent

-Eligibility for Diversion Services:
+Eligibility for Housing Problem Solving Services: